 Effective January 1, 2022, the Organization adopted a 403(b) defined contribution plan covering all employees of the Organization.
 Employees are eligible to make elective deferrals following the date of hire.
-The plan provides for an employer matching contribution equal 2% of annual compensation for all eligible employees.
+The plan provides for an employer matching contribution equal to 2% of annual compensation for all eligible employees.

-Employer contributions to the retirement plan for the year ended June 30, 2023, totaled \$89,958.
+Employer contributions to the retirement plan for the years ended June 30, 2024 and 2023, totaled \$99,843 and \$89,958, respectively.